 A resort?
 Well, yes that is a given, Nate.
 Within Walt Disney World, not all resorts are owned and operated by Disney.
 In the Epcot resort area, both the Swan and Dolphin hotels are owned and operated by Marriott.
 With many people preferring to use their Marriott Rewards points to travel, in 1990 Disney decided to expand its hotel offerings to include Marriott hotels with the Disney resort benefits.
 In addition to the hotels, the Swan and Dolphin included larger conference spaces.
 The Cove will be an expansion to the Marriott footprint at Walt Disney World.

-The Cove at Disney will be a 14-story hotel tower with 343 guest rooms.
+The Cove at Disney will be a 14-story hotel tower with 349 guest rooms.
+The room options will include 149 suite-style rooms that will have a capacity that ranges from 6 to 8 guests per room.
+These rooms will be great for families and business executives.
 This boutique-style hotel is mainly being added to expand the overall available conference space for the Swan and Dolphin hotels and is focused on business travelers.
 Included within the new resort will be 22,000 square-feet of meeting space, broken down into two ballrooms, a rooftop reception space, and 12 meeting rooms.

 Passholder Insights: When staying at the Swan and Dolphin hotels you can usually find better rates via hotels search tools over booking directly through Marriott or Disney World.